Blog Layout

 17. My banker is always telling me I need financial help, does your firm have turnaround experience?

-18. What numbers do you recommend, both on the accounting, finance, and strategy side?
+18. What metrics or KPIs do you recommend on the accounting, finance, and strategy side?

-Free Cash Flow is the top metric and financial number for any business owner to look at.
+Free Cash Flow is the top financial metric for any small business to look at.
 We analyze your FCF, and then look at your gross margin, which tells you what percentage of revenue is left over.
-This helps us determine what you can sell, how much you can sell it for, how much you can make it for, and how much you can service it for.
+This helps us determine what you can sell, how much you can sell it for, how much you can make it for, and how much you can service.
 We check out cash efficiency metrics such as working capital, average days outstanding, amount of inventory, number of times inventory is turned, and how they’re keeping up with vendor payables.

 19. Can they help me decide if I need to hire?